Amritpal-Kaur0/EventFinderr/README.md

 ## Description

-Looking for exciting events happening in Toronto during the weekend?
+Looking for exciting events happening in World during the weekend?
 Look no further!
-Our event finder tool helps you discover a variety of fun activities, from festivals and concerts to food and drink events, all happening in the vibrant city of Toronto.
+Our event finder tool helps you discover a variety of fun activities, from festivals and concerts to food and drink events, all happening in the whole World.
 Stay up to date on the latest happenings and make the most out of your weekend in the city!

 ## User Story